-At the end of fiscal years 2015 and 2014, the District's investment in capital assets amounted to \$5,748,314 and \$5,683,779 (net of accumulated depreciation), respectively.
-This investment in capital assets includes land, transmission and distribution systems, wells, tanks, reservoirs, pumps, buildings and structures, equipment, vehicles and construction-in-process, etc. Major capital assets additions during the year include improvements to the transmission and distribution system and source of supply.
+At the end of fiscal years 2016 and 2015, the District's investment in capital assets amounted to \$5,590,764 and \$5,748,314 (net of accumulated depreciation), respectively.
+This investment in capital assets includes land, transmission and distribution systems, wells, tanks, reservoirs, pumps, buildings and structures, equipment, vehicles and construction-in-process, etc. Major capital assets additions during the years include improvements to the transmission and distribution system and source of supply.